 Q. May I borrow software to download on my home/office pc?

 A. No, unless the software license specifically permits this.
 (You could download it for use and immediately delete it afterward.)

 Each faculty member is responsible for obtaining or arranging to obtain copyright permissions for classroom handouts, photocopies for library reserve use or online posting of materials (e.g., on Moodle).
 Please submit requests for permissions at least six weeks before the material is needed as the process can be slow, especially when dealing directly with a publisher.
 If permission is denied, or cannot be obtained in time, alternate material must be found.

 In general, costs of securing copyright permission are charged to Smith's copyright compliance fund, managed by the Purchasing Office.
 Department administrative assistants have the account numbers.

 Whenever possible, use the Copyright Clearance Center (CCC), a centralized service for requesting permissions and paying royalties.
 Department administrative assistants will process requests on the CCC website.
 CCC sets limits of 25% of a book and two articles per periodical issue.
-For further information about CCC services, Susan Fliss in Neilson Library (x2902 or firstname.lastname@example.org), or consult the CCC website.
+For further information about CCC services, contact Susan Fliss, or consult the CCC website.